BinarCode/laravel-restify/docs-v2/content/en/auth/authorization.md

 ```

 ### Allow updateBulk
 Determine if the user can update multiple entities at once.
-When you bulk update, this method will be invoked for each entity you're trying to update, and if at least one will return false, no one will be updated, this is because the bulk update is a DB transaction.
+When you bulk update, this method will be invoked for each entity you're trying to update.
+If at least one will return false - none will be updated.
+The reason behind that is that the bulk update is a DB transaction.

-The `updateBulk` method, correspond to the route:
+The `updateBulk` method, corresponds to the following route:

 ```http request
 POST: api/restify/posts/bulk/update